The previous chapter may be worth reading first if you have not already done so. To access the previous chapter, click the button below.

 Apricot rocked her head in a slight nod.
 “Now, when you say not all of them are good, do you mean they work with the phantoms?”

 “No, I don’t think so.
 At least, that’s not my impression.
 A lot of them are just killers.
 It is a way for them to live out their fantasies.
 Sickos.
 However, there is one insane person.
 That person is Natsukawa Okabe.
 A dirty, little-known secret of the Okabe family.
 As well as being a serial killer, he also deals with phantoms.
 Basically kills everything that comes his way.
 Sincerely, he scares the hell out of me.”
-Shiori said grimacing.
+Shiori said, grimacing.
 “They should really put him down.
 It’s no life to live as a mad dog.”

-Togashi laughed “So we call phantoms now?”
+Togashi laughed.
+“So we call them phantoms now?”

 “Can you come up with a better name for them?”
 Shiori laughed.
 “We will count it as Apricot’s first contribution.
 She is our shorthand maiden.”